tywalch/electrodb/README.md

 In the case of the entities above, we see an example of a [sub-collection](#sub-collections).
 ElectroDB will use the above definitions to generate two collections: `contributions`, `assignments`.

 The considerations for naming a collection are nearly identical to the considerations for [naming an index](#index-naming-conventions): What do the query results from supplying just the Partition Key represent?
-In the case of collections you must also consider what the results represent across _all_ of the involved entities and the entities that may be added in the future.
+In the case of collections you must also consider what the results represent across _all_ of the involved entities, and the entities that may be added in the future.

 For example, the `contributions` collection is named such because when given an `employeeId` we receive the employee's details, the tasks the that employee, and the projects where they are currently a member.